 The project addresses the implementation of a humanoid robot's manipulative skills through learning, imitation and social communication.
 To this end, an ideal system should include at least a binocular head, two arms with hands, and a torso.
 However, during the first 30 months the actual systems we intend to use will necessarily be based on existing components (head and arm).
 This fact constrains the possible manipulation experiments to the use of one arm only.
 Other relevant aspects of the project (such as the architecture of social behaviors, the seeds of communication skills, and crawling/sitting) will be studied with different platforms.
-Any new prototype designed and realized during this period will be thought of with the longer term objective in mind of building the CUB: a robot to be effectively used to implement and test complex, human-like, manipulative behaviors.
+Any new prototype designed and realized during this period will be thought of with the longer term objective in mind of building the iCub: a robot to be effectively used to implement and test complex, human-like, manipulative behaviors.

-Before entering into the details of the specific activities we describe the experimental scenario that constitutes the robot's environment and the approach we intend to follow in addressing the issues of learning, imitation and communication (refer also to section 6 of Annex I defining our longer-term scenario).
+Before entering into the details of the specific activities we describe the experimental scenario that constitutes the robot's environment and the approach we intend to follow in addressing the issues of learning, imitation and communication.
+Note that this scenario is described in more detail in Deliverable D2.1, Section 16, and it modifies and extends the scenario envisaged in the original version of Annex I, Section 6.
+This scenario is not yet complete and will continue to be developed over the coming months..